suyash-purwar/hackerrank-vscode/README.md

 ## How am I getting user cookies?
 (Failing)

 I thought I would sniff all the necessary cookies and tokens to forge a fake request to authenticate the user.
 Upon successful authentication, I would store the necessary cookies and tokens locally in the `$HOME/.config/hackerrank/.hackerrankrc` file.
-For any subsequent routes requests, I would read these cookies from file system and send them.
-If the cookie gets expired, auth flow will be initiated again.
+For any protected requests, I would read these cookies from the file system and send them.
+If the cookie expires, the auth flow will be initiated again.

-This approach of mine is called CSRF (Cross-Site Request Forgery) Attack.
-When I started this project, I was unaware that what I'm doing is a well-known attack.
+This approach is called a CSRF (Cross-Site Request Forgery) Attack.
+When I started this project, I was unaware that what I was doing was a well-known attack.
 After building everything, I realized Hackerrank has a security mechanism in place to prevent this, which is the usage of `Anti-CSRF` tokens because of which this project seems to be failing.

-After an inspection of few hours I understood that hackerrank sends three cookies `_hrank_session`, `hackerrank_mixpanel_token`, and `hrc_l_i` and an `Anti-CSRF token` to the browser on the login page.
-When the user signs in, these cookies and token along with user credentials are sent to the server for authentication.
+After an inspection of a few hours, I understood that Hackerrank sends three cookies `_hrank_session`, `hackerrank_mixpanel_token`, and `hrc_l_i` and an `Anti-CSRF token` to the browser on the login page.
+When the user signs in, these cookies and the token along with user credentials are sent to the server for authentication.

-Initially, I did not know `Anti-CSRF token` needs to be sent as well.
-So, I was just sending cookies and user credentials and getting `X-Csrf-Token` token back.
+Initially, I did not know `Anti-CSRF token` needed to be sent as well.
+So, I was just sending cookies and user credentials and getting the `X-Csrf-Token` token back.
 I happily saved the cookies and token thinking I cracked it.
 Later, I realized that these cookies and tokens are not getting accepted and I am unable to request to the protected routes like `\compile_tests`.
-Hackerrank intentionally sends invalid token when there's a problem with the request.
+Hackerrank intentionally sends an invalid token when there's a problem with the request.
 Smart trick.

-After some more hacking, I understood that they are using `Anti-CSRF` tokens to prevent what I'm trying to do.
-So, I thought, why not scrape this `Anti-CSRF`.
+After some more hacking, I understood that they were using `Anti-CSRF` tokens to prevent what I was trying to do.
+So, I thought, why not scrape this `Anti-CSRF` token?
 These tokens are generally embedded in the forms, cookies, or somewhere on the page.
-I tried going through the codebase but couldn't find any trace of it.
+I tried going through the codebase in the hopes of finding it but couldn't find any trace of it.

 Due to this, my extension is unable to run and submit the code.
-I learnt a lot though.
+I learned a lot though.

 <img width="30%" src="https://media.makeameme.org/created/gimme-that-cookie.jpg">